SAMAYV/Assembler_Compilers/Assignment/Assignment 3/readme.md

 - Roll Number: 180101097
 - CS348 Assignment03

-- tokens.txt contains all the tokens along with their codes.
+- tokens.txt contains all the tokens along with their code values.
 - input.txt contains the input PASCAL program.

 # Instructions for running the code: